 Business rates have placed a huge burden on UK companies since their introduction in 1990, and getting a reduction in monthly payments can make the difference between trading on as a solvent company, or sinking into unmanageable debt and eventually closure.

-It is also important that directors are aware of, and take full advantage of any reductions offered by the local authority.
+It is also important that directors are aware of, and take full advantage of any reductions offered by the local authority which are in addition to those available nationally which this article will cover.

 So what exactly is available on a national scale with regard to business rate reliefs and exemptions, and what might you be able to claim for locally?

-This is based on the rateable value of your property, which must be less than £12,000 in order to be eligible.
+The business rate relief scheme is based on the rateable value of your property, which must be less than £15,000 in order to be eligible.

-Twenty-four enterprise zones currently exist in England, a scheme intended by the government to boost trade, help local communities and provide jobs in local areas.
+Forty-eight enterprise zones currently exist in England, a scheme intended by the government to boost trade, help local communities, and provide jobs in local areas.

-If you have started a business in one of these zones or are relocating your business there, you may be eligible for up to 100% relief on business rates for up to five years (with a maximum limit of £275,000), with the proviso that you have moved or set up by March 2018.
+If you have started a business in one of these zones or are relocating your business there, you may be eligible for up to 100% relief on business rates for up to five years (with a maximum limit of £55,000 per year).
+While some zones started earlier, generally, businesses need to have located within specific zones, often between April 2016 and March 2022, to qualify for relief.

 You can find a full list of enterprise zones in England on the HM Government website, where you will also see the contact details needed to find out more information and apply if you meet the requirements.